To learn more about the process for course registration for Winter 2022, be sure to review all of the information below carefully!

 A: The University assigns registration appointment times for graduate students between November 15-17.
 The times are determined by the credits completed, and then are randomly assigned.
 You can view your assigned time on Wolverine Access starting November 8.

 Q: Do I have to register exactly at my appointment time, and when does my registration close?

 A: You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
 Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2022.
 (Note that you may not drop any core courses!)

 It is each student's responsibility to review the course registration rules and policies carefully.

 Q. I still have questions.
 Is there someone I can talk to?

 A. If you have questions regarding course selection or degree requirements, please schedule an appointment with an Academic Advisor through our Academic Advising System.
-You can also visit us during academic advising drop-in hours (Tuesday and Wednesday 1-2PM) for quick advising questions.
+You can also visit us during virtual academic advising drop-in hours (Tuesday and Wednesday 1-2PM) for quick questions.